MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-cloud-kerberos-trust.md

 The cloud Kerberos trust prerequisite check detects whether the user has a partial TGT before allowing provisioning to start.
 The purpose of this check is to validate whether Azure AD Kerberos is set up for the user's domain and tenant.
 If Azure AD Kerberos is set up, the user will receive a partial TGT during sign-in with one of their other unlock methods.
 This check has three states: Yes, No, and Not Tested.
 The *Not Tested* state is reported if cloud Kerberos trust is not being enforced by policy or if the device is Azure AD joined.

 > [!NOTE]
 > This prerequisite check isn't done for provisioning on Azure AD-joined devices.
-If Azure AD Kerberos isn't provisioned, a user on an Azure AD joined device will still be able to sign in.
+If Azure AD Kerberos isn't provisioned, a user on an Azure AD joined device will still be able to sign in, but won't have SSO to on-premises resources secured by Active Directory.

 ### PIN Setup